 Understanding why tantrums may occur in children who live with ADHD, and the ways that these may differ from tantrums experienced by other children may be helpful.
 There are also specific methods that can help parents understand how to handle emotional dysregulation and tantrums in a child with ADHD.

 Why Tantrums Happen

 Why do tantrums happen in kids with ADHD?
 Here are some contributing factors that may apply:

 - Direct ADHD symptoms.
 ADHD can cause a child to become frustrated more easily, which can lead to tantrums.
 People with ADHD often feel a sense of urgency or may act out of impulse.
 Kids with ADHD may find it tough to wait for their turn.
-ADHD symptoms, including those inattentive in nature, can lead kids to feel frustrated more easily, resulting in more frequent tantrums.
+ADHD symptoms, including those inattentive in nature, can lead kids to feel frustrated more easily, resulting in more frequent tantrums or even destroying things.

 - Emotional dysregulation.
 Emotional dysregulation is not a disorder.
 Instead, it’s a term that refers to difficulty controlling or self-regulating emotional responses, therefore leading to “overblown” or extreme reactions.
 Due to executive dysfunction and other challenges faced by those with ADHD, emotional dysregulation is common.
 Kids may need additional support in learning how to identify and calmly express feelings, and it may be a process that takes time and comes with ups and downs.